ga-wdi-boston/wdi_7_jquery_demo_ajax/Readme.md

 This Finished SPA will contain all the examples below.

-## Create a new SPA to view all the Articles
+## Demo - Create a new SPA to view all the Articles

 * Create a new __Directory__, named _articles_spa_ that will contain all the Client/Browser code (_javascript_, _css_ and _html_) for this SPA.

 	* Change into this articles	_spa directory
 		``cd article_spa``
-	* Make a js and css directory.
+	* Make a js, images and css directory.
 	* Copy jquery.js and simple.css from the this repo into these directories.

 * Create this index.html.